How to commission a correctional centre

 Depending on when commissioning commences, timing can also be impacted by holiday periods which limit access to external services.

-LVCC is a new operating model, with a strong therapeutic focus to address the mental health and addiction issues which are so often the cause of offending behaviour.
+LVCC is a new operating model, with a health and rehabilitation focus to address the mental health and addiction issues which are so often the cause of offending behaviour.

 The infrastructure is unlike any other prison in the state, so commissioning is vitally important for the officers who will be working there to become familiar with how the centre will operate.